Invariant Measures for a Stochastic Fokker-Planck Equation: Regularization and decay

 \subsection{Hypocoercive estimates}

 In this section, we derive hypocoercive estimates \eqref{Hypolow} and \eqref{Hypostrong}.
 Without loss of generality we assume $t_0=0$ and $g_\mathrm{in}\in L^2(\Omega;L^2_{\nabla,D})$.
-Our strategy is to prove uniform bounds on the approximate solutions $(g_m)_m$ and pass to the limit.
+Our strategy is to prove uniform bounds on the approximate solutions $(g_m)_m$ and take the limit $m\to\infty$.